Retr05041/SLC/README.md

 ## How do I use SLC?
 1. Make sure to have gcc (v11.3.0 or higher) installed on your machine.
 2. Clone the repository.
-3. Navigate to the build directory.
+3. Make and navigate to the build directory.
 4. Run the following command: `cmake ..`
 5. Run the following command: `make`
 6. Run the following command: `./SLC`